n795113/solana-by-example/src/set_counter/client_ts.md

 we will send a non-empty array of instruction data this time.

 Recap our instruction codes:
-- 0: increament
+- 0: increment
-- 1: decreament
+- 1: decrement
 - 2: set value

 If the given code is 2 (set value), a user should also pass an u32 number in the other